OutlawGameTools/Lime2DTileEngine/README.md

 Usage (yes, I know this isn't enough - it's coming):

 1. Copy the lime folder into your project.
-2. Copy the corona 1.0 sprite library shim sprite.lua into your project from https://github.com/coronalabs/framework-sprite-legacy
 2. Then use this in your main.lua file:  `lime = require("lime")` NOTE: The lime variable must be global, not local.